conorgil/json-haze/README.md

 provide auto-complete and validation functionality as well.

 # How to use
-1. Create an XML instance that is valid against json-haze.xsd
+1. Create an XML instance that is valid against `json-haze.xsd`
-2. Apply xml-to-json.xsl to the XML instance
+2. Apply `bin/xml-to-json.xsl` to the XML instance
 3. Happily use your generated JSON schema

-You can apply the XSLT to the XML instance using an XML editor with XSLT support, or you can do it on the command line with an XSLT processor, such as [Saxon](http://sourceforge.net/projects/saxon/files/Saxon-HE/).
+You can apply the XSLT to the XML instance using an XML editor with XSLT support, or a command line XSLT processor, such as [Saxon](http://sourceforge.net/projects/saxon/files/Saxon-HE/).

 The `bin/` directory contains a simple script that will run the stylesheet